 In contingents, the contingent commander, the senior national representative and the legal advisor are in charge of gender issues.
 In the case of individual deployments, the senior national representative is responsible.
-Out of 13 missions as of 9 March, 2021,.12 (92,31%) missions have a senior national representative responsible for gender issues.
-The remaining mission consists of 1 personnel and therefore does not dispose of such a specific posting.
+Out of 13 missions as of 13 March, 2023, 13 (100%) missions have a senior national representative responsible for gender issues.
+The remaining deployments consists of seconded personnel in headquarters and therefore do not dispose of such a specific posting.
+Since October 2022 Switzerland appointed for one year the gender adviser to COM KFOR.